Almond Joy Cookies

 If I ever do bake cookies, it’s something really easy to mix together and drop by spoonfuls.
 None of that chilling and slicing stuff for me.

-This Almond Joy Cookies recipe is one that has been passed around so many hundreds of times that no one knows where it started.
-I wish I knew who to credit for it, but I have no idea.
-It's been in my recipe box for ever.
+This Almond Joy Cookies recipe is one that has been passed around for so long that no one knows where it started.
+I wish I knew who to credit, but I have no idea.
+It’s been in my recipe box forever.

 If you’re reading this and you find that it’s your one-and-only, honest-to-goodness original recipe that no one else ever thought of before in the history of the world, please do let me know.
 I’ll be happy to amend my post to credit your talent.

-These really simple, easy to make Almond Joy Cookies are loaded with milk chocolate, coconut, and almonds.
+These really simple, easy-to-make cookies are loaded with milk chocolate, coconut, and almonds with just the right amount of chewiness.
 Just like the candy bar.
-I even enjoyed making these.
+I actually enjoyed making these.
 Mix them up and drop them.
 Easy-peasy.

 How to Make Almond Joy Cookies